harshikapaliwal/harshikapaliwal/README.md

 1️⃣ How do you compare two tables and find records that exist in one but not the other?
  2️⃣ How can you remove leading and trailing spaces from a column, and why does it matter in joins?
  3️⃣ What’s the difference between INNER JOIN and CROSS JOIN?
- 4️⃣ How do you find the first and last record per group using SQL?
- 5️⃣ How can you calculate the percentage contribution of each row to a total?
- 6️⃣ How do you handle NULL values in aggregations like SUM and AVG?